ikailo/Agience/README.md

 ### Running into an issue?  **Reach out via [email](mailto:connect@agience.ai) or via [Discord](https://discord.gg/fyWWqzeUKH) for real-time assistance.**

+### Open the Solution

+After running the initialization script, open the `/dotnet/Agience.sln` solution file in Visual Studio 2022.

-### Complete Configuration
+## Complete the Configuration

-After running the initialization script, you’ll need to complete a few outstanding configurations in the `.env.development` files.
+Now you’ll need to complete a few outstanding configurations in the `.env.development` files.
 These files are now located within the `Agience.Authority.Manage` and `Agience.Authority.Identity` directories and control API keys and other credentials.

 1. **Edit Agience.Authority.Manage Environment File**